Automattic/jetpack/to-test.md

 - Test on mobile
 - Test how the block works as a “reusable block”.

+#### Related Posts

+The Related Posts block isn't new, but we've made some changes to how it works and would appreciate your eyes on this.
+Try adding the block to one of your site, and try playing with the number of posts listed in the block.
+You can now add up to 6 related posts!
+Make sure that works well.

 #### Slideshows

 Slideshows are often a nice alternative to galleries, and have long been part of Jetpack, alongside Tiled Galleries.
 We're now bringing that option to the block editor, with a brand new block!
 You can test it like so: